TomHarrop/ird-5acc-paper/ms/supplementary_figure_legends.md

 PC1 accounts for 46.5% of variability and separates panicles from domesticated and wild accessions.
 The lower ordinates do not separate panicles by species.

+\clearpage

 ![](figures/Figure_S3.pdf)

 **Figure S3 phenotype-all-varieties**.
 The accessions used for RNAseq are consistent with species-wide patterns of panicle architecture.
-The *y*-axis shows the projection of each panicle on principal component 1 (PC1), which separates wild and domesticated accessions (**Figure 1**).
+The *y*-axis shows the projection of each panicle on principal component 1 (PC1), which separates wild and domesticated accessions (Fig. 1).
-Scores on PC1 for the accessions chosen for RNAseq are shown in red.
+The accessions chosen for RNAseq are shown in red.
-Accessions used for phenotyping are listed in **Table S1**.
+Accessions used for phenotyping are listed in supporting information Table S1.

 ![](figures/Figure_S4.pdf)

 **Figure S4 qpcr-confirms-sampling**.
 Early stages of rice panicle development used for gene expression analysis.
-(**A**) Developmental stages of immature panicles collected for expression analysis.
+(**a**) Developmental stages of immature panicles collected for expression analysis.
 Stage 1: rachis meristem;
 Stage 2: indeterminate meristem (IM) stage with formation of primary branch meristems, elongation of primary branch meristem and formation of axillary meristem;
 Stage 3: determinate meristem (DM) stage with spikelet meristem and floret differentiation;
 Stage 4: floret displaying early floral organ differentiation.
 The scale bar indicates 100 μm.
-(**B**) Quantitative RT-PCR using meristem stage-specific marker genes for validation of staging.
+(**b**) Quantitative RT-PCR using meristem stage-specific marker genes for validation of staging.
 AM: axillary meristem;
 ePBM: elongating primary branch meristem;
 FlM: floret meristem;